Ghanaian Dry Bofrot Recipe

 • If you don’t have a mixer, then knead it by continuously folding the dough inward.

 • Test if the dough is ready by poking it with your finger.
 The dough should bounce back immediately.
-If there is a dent, continue kneading for a few more minutes.
+In case there is a dent, continue kneading for a few more minutes.

 • You can also stretch a piece of dough without fingers, and if they break apart, continue kneading.

-• Don’t forget to let the dough rise because it is one of the simplest ways to make the food flavorful.
+• Remember to let the dough rise.
+It is one of the simplest ways to make the food flavorful.
 If it lacks time to rise, it can be dense in texture.

 How to Store Dough

-• Place the dough in an airtight container and refrigerate it for a day.
+• Place the Ghanaian Dry Bofrot dough in a container and refrigerate it for a day.

 • Make sure to use a slightly large container to allow the dough to double in size.